rajarahul12/100-days-of-code/src/pages/day-3.md

 Published an article to Medium on Deploying a react app using firebase in just 2 minutes.

-You can check out <a href="https://medium.com/@maddula.rajarahul/deploying-a-react-app-using-firebase-in-3-minutes-43d15bdd63d7"> the article here</a>
+You can check out <a href="https://medium.com/@maddula.rajarahul/deploying-a-react-app-using-firebase-in-3-minutes-43d15bdd63d7" target="_blank"> the article here</a>

 Continued working on the React Native app.
 Built a few screens and added styling using flexbox